Norwich/COVID-Bouncer/README.md

 * 100 validation images

 ### Model Architecture
 I evaluated two training methods as part of this model development.
 Both models were trained for 18,000 iterations, which took ~14 hours per model.
+I used [loss as an evaluation measure](https://developers.google.com/machine-learning/crash-course/descending-into-ml/training-and-loss) for both models, which is an indicator of how far off from correct prediction a model is for a single example.

 First I trained a Full Network (non-Transfer Learning) with an architecture based on YOLOv2:

 <img src="https://github.com/eric-pierce/COVID-Bouncer/blob/main/images/fullnetwork_architecture.png" alt="Full Network Architecture" width="387" height="294" />